jbroadway/docs/docs/2022.1/studio/how-tos/cameras/how-to-adjust-your-camera-settings.md

 - **Movement speed (m/s)** - The speed the camera travels when moving from position to position.
 - **Camera shake** - Applies a natural shake to cameras to simulate a handheld feel.
 Set it to zero to disable camera shake.

-**Step3.** Try adjusting some of these settings then interacting with the cameras and camera switcher to see how their behaviour changes.
+**Step 3.** Try adjusting some of these settings then interacting with the cameras and camera switcher to see how their behaviour changes.

 ---